ipfs-inactive/blog/content/post/87-weekly-ipfs-42.md

 Catch up on the latest IPFS Working Group goals and ships for Q2 in [this playlist of working group videos](https://www.youtube.com/playlist?list=PLuhRWgmPaHtRUYCD_RyUw2ldU4lyoSXR1) now!

 ### Introducing IPFS Office Hours for Contributors
-Are you keen to contribute to IPFS but don't know where to start?
+Are you keen to contribute to IPFS but don’t know where to start?
 Come and ask at [Contributor Office Hours](https://github.com/ipfs/community/issues/412) starting the hour before the IPFS Weekly Calls on Mondays.
 Join us ☺️

-### Initial Implementation Of GraphSync Wire Protocol is here
+### Initial Implementation of GraphSync Wire Protocol is here
 Pretty self explanatory but the [Initial Implementation of the GraphSync Wire Protocol in Go](https://github.com/ipfs/go-graphsync) has arrived.
 Check it out!

 ## Meet the Community: Textile.io developer Carson Farmer